micmejia/bible-dump/NKJV/Romans/Rom 3.md

 What advantage then has the Jew, or what _is_ the profit of circumcision?

 ###### 2
 Much in every way!
-Chiefly because to them were committed the [^a]oracles of God.
+Chiefly because to them were committed the oracles of God.

 ###### 3
 For what if some did not believe?
 Will their unbelief make the faithfulness of God without effect?

 ###### 4
 Certainly not!
-Indeed, let God be [^b]true but every man a liar.
+Indeed, let God be true but every man a liar.
 As it is written: "That You may be justified in Your words, And may overcome when You are judged."

 ###### 5
 But if our unrighteousness demonstrates the righteousness of God, what shall we say? _Is_ God unjust who inflicts wrath?
 (I speak as a man.)